xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/course_rerun.rst

   Cohorts>`, set up the cohorts and select a strategy for assigning learners to the cohorts.

+You can refer to the :ref:`Launch` topic for tools and ideas that help you prepare the course for launch.

+.. ^^ abbreviated version of the following original paragraph.
+Commented out per M. Rudnick as the course checklist is sending people to info that is not just out of date, it's bad. - Alison 30 Oct 15
+..
 You can use the :ref:`course checklists<Use the Course Checklist>` to work through the course and verify that it is ready for release.
 You can also refer to the :ref:`Launch` topic for tools and ideas that help you prepare the course for launch.

 .. note::
   Changes you make in the new course are not propagated to the original course.